How to install Tag Manager and GA4

 A clean install of Tag Manager and GA4 follows four steps: add the GTM snippets, create the GA4 property, test every page in preview mode and publish only after verification.
 Completing those steps today gives you a single source of truth and ends guess-work about site traffic.

 I run the same process for every new project because it prevents tedious repairs later.
-Your analytics now show live page views; the next task is to decide which actions—demos, trials, deals—belong alongside them.
+Your analytics now show live page views; the next task is to decide which actions demos, trials, deals belong alongside them.
 That decision turns raw hits into growth insight and will be the focus of the following chapter.

 Next chapter

-Define what you want to track
+How to decide what to track

 Playbook